imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 "bdv-MaMuT_DesiredOrientation.png")

-To do so, select the first source (angle 0°) and move the view in its XY place (press {% include key content='Shift|Z' %}).
+To do so, select the first source (angle 0°) and move the view in its XY place (press {% include key content='press|Shift|Z' %}).
 Then move in Z to the top of the embryo (around Z=1800) and finally zoom to bring about 50 cells in view.
 If you move in time, you can see that a lot of cell divisions are happening there.
 We will now build their lineage.

 Move the mouse pointer over the cell you want to annotation, and press
-{% include key content='A' %}.
+{% include key content='press|A' %}.
 A magenta circle should appear, representing a cell or more generally, a spot.
 Spots are created, edited and removed using the following default key bindings:

-  - {% include key content='A' %} to add a spot at the mouse location.
+  - {% include key content='press|A' %} to add a spot at the mouse
-  - {% include key content='D' %} to delete the spot under the mouse
     location.
+  - {% include key content='press|D' %} to delete the spot under the
+    mouse location.
-  - {% include key content='Q' %} / {% include key content='E' %} to
+  - {% include key content='press|Q' %} / {% include key
-    decrease / increase the spot radius.
-Use {% include key content='Shift' %} / {% include key content='Control' %} to change
+    content='press|E' %} to decrease / increase the spot radius.
+Use {%
+    include key content='press|Shift' %} / {% include key
-    the radius by a greater / smaller amount.
+    content='press|Control' %} to change the radius by a greater / smaller amount.
-  - {% include key content='Space' %} is used to move a spot in the XY view plane: put the mouse pointer inside the spot you want to move, then press and hold space while moving the mouse.
-The spot will follow your mouse until you release the {% include key content='Space' %} key.
+  - {% include key content='press|Space' %} is used to move a spot in
+    the XY view plane: put the mouse pointer inside the spot you want to move, then press and hold space while moving the mouse.
+The spot will follow your mouse until you release the {% include key content='press|Space' %} key.

 Spots represents point of interest (in our case, cells) under the shape of a sphere.
 You can change the sphere time-point, location and radius,